calebl/liquid-charts-js/README.md

   ``Liquid.init("getliquid.io",true)``

-1. Call initChart on div where you want the chart to be displayed and pass the ID of chart:
+1. Call initChart on div where you want the chart to be displayed and pass the ID of the chart.

   ``Liquid.initChart($('#chart'),"5huH969SKL3KcJsKN")``